PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 - Headache, retro-ocular headaches

 Zika virus infection generally causes a non-severe disease.
-Exceptions are the possible effects to the fetus in pregnant women, and the possibility of the development of Guillain-Barré Syndrome (GBS), which are discussed below.
-As Zika infection may cause a rash that could be confused with other diseases such as measles or dengue, these more serious diseases need to be ruled out.
-Diagnosis of Zika virus infection will firstly be by exclusion, based on symptoms, travel history and exclusion of other diseases including measles and dengue.
+Exceptions are the potential to cause congenital abnormalities of the fetus in pregnant women, and the chance of Guillain-Barré Syndrome (GBS), which are discussed below.
+As Zika virus infection may cause a rash that could be confused with other diseases such as measles or dengue, these more serious diseases need to be ruled out.

 The incubation period is typically 3–12 days.
 There is no specific therapy for Zika virus infection and acute symptoms typically resolve within 4-7 days.